PASTORAL MINISTRY HANDBOOK | CHAPTER 1

 2. Spiritual Development and Lifestyle

+a.
 All ministers should give priority time to their own spiritual development through the disciplines of prayer, meditation on the Word of God, and fasting.
-They should be wise managers of their time and careful stewards of their relationships with all people, especially with regard to the opposite sex.
-They should use their speech judiciously, speaking evil of no one, and should take the initiative in restoring broke relationships.

-b.
-Ministers shall not perform funerals, baptisms or weddings, nor participate in any other pastoral function at their former churches or for members of their former churches, unless specifically invited to do so by the current pastor or bishop.
+(2) Ministers shall not perform funerals, baptisms or weddings, nor participate in any other pastoral function at their former churches or for members of their former churches, unless specifically invited to do so by the current pastor, cluster leader, or bishop.